How the President of the United States is Elected

 To win the presidency, a presidential candidate needs to receive a majority of votes in the Electoral College.
 To understand the Electoral College, you must understand a bit about representation in the United States.

 The U.S. is a federal system with shared powers between the national government and 50 state governments.
 This is reflected in the national legislature, which is divided into two chambers.
-The House of Representatives has 435 members and is determined by population.
-States with more citizens, receive greater representation.
-In the United States Senate, all states receive two representatives (equaling 100 total Senators).
-This gives greater representation to lesser populated states.
-The Electoral College combines

-the representation of the House of Representatives (435) with that of the Senate (100) for 535 electoral votes.
-The District of Columbia also receives 3 votes, bringing the total number of electoral votes to 538.
 These electoral votes correspond to the amount of representation each state has in the House of Representatives and the Senate.
 For instance, California has 53 Representatives and 2 Senators, so they are given 55 electoral votes.
 Wyoming has one Representative and 2 Senators, so it has 3 electoral votes.
 It takes 270 electoral votes (a majority of the Electoral College) to win the presidency.

-Candidates collect electoral votes on a state-by-state basis.
-So, on November 3, 2020, 51 separate contests will be held across the country.
+Updated: Candidates collect electoral votes on a state-by-state basis.
+So, on November 5, 2024, 51 separate contests will be held across the country.
 In most states, as long one candidate receives more votes than their opponent, they are awarded all of the state’s electoral votes.
-For example, in 2016 Hillary Clinton received 8.7 million votes in California to Donald Trump’s 4.4 million.
-She received all of California’s 55 electoral votes.

-Throughout the campaign, President Trump and the Democratic nominee will focus their attention on several states where there are many electoral votes.
-They will also concentrate on states where there are about the same number of democrats and republicans.
-These include states like Florida, Ohio, Pennsylvania, Virginia, North Carolina, and Colorado.
+These include states like Florida, Georgia, Pennsylvania, Virginia, North Carolina, and Michigan.
 The presidential election will largely be decided by these “battleground” states.
 Many other states will receive little attention because they are not competitive.
 Citizens in battleground states receive a lot of attention from the candidates—from campaign commercials, to phone calls, to visits from politicians.